-The success of Not Even Past is made possible by a remarkable group of faculty and graduate student writers.
-Not Even Past Author Spotlights are designed to celebrate our most prolific authors by bringing together all of their published content across the site together on a single page.
+The success of Not Even Past is made possible by a remarkable group of writers, both graduate students and faculty.
+Not Even Past Author Spotlights are designed to celebrate our most prolific authors by bringing all of their published content across the magazine together on a single page.
 The focus is especially on work published by UT graduate students.
 In this article, we highlight the extraordinary contributions of Alina Scott who was also Associate Editor and Communications Director of Not Even Past from 2018-20.

 Change.org, Ipetition, petitiononline — today, the digital marketplace has spurred the easy distribution of petitions.
 While they are significant, modern petitioning campaigns offer a different contribution to public discourse than their nineteenth-century counterparts.
 For women, people of color, and others who had little access to political movers and shakers, petitioning placed them a signature and postage stamp away from the eyes and ears of legislators.
 Petitions provided grounds to begin a range of other campaigns and simultaneously created a network of canvassers and petitioners.